clarklindev/microservices-stephengrider-with-node-and-react/README.md

 docker run stephengrider/event-bus
 ```

-## section 04 - orchestrating collections of services with kubernetes (3hr25min)
+## Section 04 - orchestrating collections of services with kubernetes (3hr25min)

 ## 62. installing kubernetes
 - Kubernetes -> tool for running a bunch of different containers